rustyrazorblade/temporal-demo/README.md

 gw shadowjar
 ```

-Bring up the environment:
+Bring up the environment.

+This starts Cassandra, Elastic Search, temporal server, temporal ui, the temporal worker:

 ```shell
 docker compose up
 ```

-Run the demo app:
+Run the demo app.

+This runs the app that submits a workflow and waits for it to complete.

 ```shell
 ./gradlew run